jeffparsons/thoughts/rust/build-caching.md

 [Rust builds are slow](slow-builds.md), and they take up a lot of disk space.

-One way to mitigate this is through sharing of build artifacts between projects, either locally or also across multiple machines.
+One way to mitigate this is to share build artifacts between projects, either locally on one machine or even across multiple machines.

-TODO: more of BLUF

-## Solutions available today

-The main solution that exists for this today is [sccache](https://github.com/mozilla/sccache), but it has limitations like [caching based on absolute paths](https://github.com/mozilla/sccache/issues/35) that make it ill-suited for use in development environments.
-My understanding is that these limitations exist primarily because sccache is used with Rust purely as a [`rustc` wrapper](https://doc.rust-lang.org/cargo/reference/config.html#buildrustc-wrapper) and therefore can not benefit from any of the richer information that Cargo has available.
+The main solution that exists for this today is [sccache](https://github.com/mozilla/sccache), which wraps compilers like rustc to cache their outputs.
+However it has significant limitations like [caching based on absolute paths](https://github.com/mozilla/sccache/issues/35) that make it ill-suited for use in development environments, and its implementation as a [`rustc` wrapper](https://doc.rust-lang.org/cargo/reference/config.html#buildrustc-wrapper) prevents it from making use of the richer information that Cargo has about a Rust project.

-todo: bullet point specific limitations
+There is significant appetite in the Cargo team and the broader Rust user community for [some kind of first party support for shared build caches in Cargo itself](https://github.com/rust-lang/cargo/issues/5931).
+But of course the devil is in the details, and there are differing opinions on what shape that support should take.
+In particular, some people advocate for building an end-to-end solution within Cargo itself so that a complete solution is available out-of-the-box, while others would prefer that Cargo defines a narrow interface for integrating with external caching solutions, and leave the implementation details up to the community.

+Please note that I do not actually have any experience working on Cargo, so the rest of this document likely contains errors and misunderstandings.
+I would appreciate any corrections or comments. 🙏

+# General challenges

+Regardless of the approach taken ("implementation first" or "interface first"), there are a few general challenges:

+- TODO: discuss content hashing, input file discovery, mtimes.

 ## Future opportunities

 There has long been discussion (todo: add link) of adding some kind of support for shared build caches to Cargo itself.
 Within this discussion, there appear to be two main camps advocating for two very different approaches:

 The first camp, which includes Cargo team members (todo: which? is there actually consensus?) advocates for building first class support for build caching into Cargo itself, including tracking artifacts across multiple projects, cleaning up, and eventually interfacing with third party caches through some kind of plugin system.
 Some of the main arguments for this approach are that it will provide a comprehensive solution out of the box and therefore benefit more people, and that the hard parts will be needed to support `cargo script` anyway (todo: links) so we might as well.